Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 ```
 ![image](https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/73728c96-380e-4d8b-a7a4-c5c0fb3d9746)

-### As an instant I brought Mobility data on the map and the distribution of that for different states located in different counties:
+As an instant I brought Mobility data on the map and the distribution of that for different states located in different counties:
 **This visualization is done by tableau which is a tool for visualization and does not require coding**
 <img width="800" alt="image" src="https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/66c2d876-bbe2-46bf-b29c-855fbe8d0d99">

 **Note:From the visualization, the period of mid-March to mid-April is selected for further analysis**
 <a name="filtering"></a>
-# 5 Filtering based on intended period
+# 5 Filtering based on the intended period
-**Filteringmid-March to mid-April data for the year 2020, and putting it in a CSV file:**
+Filteringmid-March to mid-April data for the year 2020, and putting it in a CSV file:
 ```python
 start_date = '2020-03-15'
 end_date = '2020-04-15'